zuka-byte/Pixel-6a-Nethunter_Karnel/README.md

 fastboot reboot
 ```
 ## If you can't flash vendor_dlkm img
-just go on Recovery then select advance option and click fastboot then you will see fastboot mood like recovery interface then type command same command again: fastboot flash vendor_dlkm vendor_dlkm.img
+just go on Recovery then select advanced and then click Enter fastboot then you will see fastboot d mood like recovery interface then type command same command again: fastboot flash vendor_dlkm vendor_dlkm.img
 ### Step 2 — Install Magisk

 1. Download the latest **Magisk APK** from [github.com/topjohnwu/Magisk/releases](https://github.com/topjohnwu/Magisk/releases)